shaik1002/biggitlabbomb/doc/user/project/time_tracking.md

 To delete all the time spent at once, use the `/remove_time_spent` [quick action](quick_actions.md).

-## View an item's time tracking report
+## View a time tracking report

+### For an issue or merge request
-To view a time tracking report of time spent on an item:

-- For an issue or a merge request:
+To view a time tracking report of time spent on an issue or merge request:

 1. Go to an issue or a merge request.
 1. In the right sidebar, select **Time tracking report**.

-- For an epic or a task:

-  1. Go to an epic or a task.
-  1. In the right sidebar, select the time next to **Spent**.

 ![Time tracking report](img/time_tracking_report_v15_1.png)

 The breakdown of spent time displayed is limited to a maximum of 100 entries.

-## Global time tracking report
+### Global time tracking report

 DETAILS:
 **Status**: Experiment